nathanbrizzee-cdcr/feathers-nats-distributed/README.md

 // set the name of app - required app.set('name', 'ServerName');

-// services must be configured first before feathers-mq server if we want to add listeners to the services on mq app.configure(services);
+// services must be configured first before feathers-nats-distributed server if we want to add listeners to the services on mq app.configure(services);

 // setup mq transport for server